orlandos-nl/IkigaJSON/README.md

 # IkigaJSON

 IkigaJSON is a really fast JSON parser.
 It performed ~4x faster than Foundation in our tests when decoding a type from JSON.

 Aside from being more performant, IkigaJSON has a much lower and more stable memory footprint, too!
+By design, IkigaJSON scales better on larger JSON payloads than most other JSON implementations.
+All while providing an easy to use API with Codable support.

 [Join our Discord](https://discord.gg/H6799jh) for any questions and friendly banter.